scimusmn/mm-0101-partner-motion/README.md

     sudo pip install awscli
     aws configure

 You will be asked for two keys.
-Log in to LastPass and copy the keys found under "Amazon key - smm-machines".
+Login to [LastPass](https://lastpass.com/) and copy the keys found under "Amazon key - smm-machines".
 For region name, enter ```us-west-2```.
 For output format, enter ```JSON```.